-Generally, Freelancers and Workers are not covered under these procedures.
+Generally, Freelancers and often Workers are not covered under these procedures.

 Updated for 2014.